Burnt Fen: Location

 Burnt Fen is located near the eastern borders of the Isle of Ely, Cambridgeshire, although parts of it are also located in Suffolk and Norfolk.
 It is an area of prime agricultural land, which is mostly below sea level, and all of it is below the normal flood levels of the rivers which surround it on three sides.
 These comprise the River Great Ouse (or Ten Mile River) on the north western edge, the River Little Ouse (or Brandon Creek) on the north eastern edge and the River Lark on the south western edge.
 The area is crossed by the A1101 Littleport to Mildenhall road, which runs broadly north west to south east, and the Ely to Norwich Railway, which runs from east to west.
 There are four hamlets within this area, Little Ouse, Shippea Hill, Sedge Fen and Mile End.
 Shippea Hill railway station was called Burnt Fen between 1 April 1885 and 30 March 1904.

 Because of the low-lying nature of the terrain, the area is entirely dependent on pumped drainage to prevent it from being flooded.
 The Commissioners of the Burnt Fen First District were formed by Act of Parliament in 1759, and managed the drainage ditches and pumping stations until 1962, when the Burnt Fen Drainage District was expanded a little, and a new Internal Drainage Board was constituted to manage the area.
 They are responsible for 17140 acre of land, which includes 42.3 mi of drainage ditches and two pumping stations, one on the River Lark, and the other on the Great Ouse.
 Water flows along the drainage channels by gravity, and is then lifted by up to 16 ft to enter the high level rivers.

 The name "Burnt Fen" is believed to originate from the practice of levelling the land, which has been carried out since the mid 17th century.
 Large tufts of rushes, which made the land surface rough, were cut and dried.
 Once dried, they could be burnt, and the ashes used as fertiliser.
 This practice, known as paring and burning, was used widely in the Fens, and was advocated by Walter Blith in his book The English Improver Improved, published in 1652.
 He suggested that it should be used on the lowest levels of fen land which had been 'long drowned', and recorded details of the practical application of the process to an area of 28000 acre in the Bedford Level.

 Archaeology

 The area shows a remarkable amount of archaeological findings of the Mesolithic period.
-One of the largest hoards of Bronze-Age artifacts ever unearthed in western Europe was found near Isleham.
+One of the largest hoards of Bronze-Age artefacts ever unearthed in western Europe was found near Isleham.
 Many of the 6,000 pieces are on show at the Moyses Hall Museum, located in Bury St Edmunds.